 I'm devoted to my nighttime ritual, and this oil is my favorite thing to apply before bed because even on the coldest nights that like to sneak up and dry out my skin, I wake up with hydrated skin.
 And if you can't tell by now, I have inherently dry, thirsty skin.
 So, this is an absolutely necessary step before bed.

 I love to use this as a foundation primer.
 After using it, my skin's glow is seriously next level and my foundation applies so much smoother.
 It gives me a lit-from-within look that I can't help but photograph.
 I'm wearing this oil all over the high points of my face and my décolletage in the below photo (click the arrows to the right for proof).
 The formula restores elasticity and instantly brightens the overall look of my skin.
 And it stays like this for hours.

 From reducing signs of aging and dark spots to giving skin a healthy dose of moisture, this oil was love at first sight.
 And the fact that the oil is a 100 percent natural, simple formula that does not contain gluten, fragrance, essential oils, irritants, or silicones soothed many of my skin fears before I even opened the bottle.
 It's pricey, but for anyone with severely parched skin, it's money well spent.

 Similar Products: You have options

-Instanatural Organic Marula Oil ($15): This is a fraction of the cost of the Drunk Elephant oil.
+Instanatural Organic Marula Oil: At $15, this is a fraction of the cost of the Drunk Elephant oil.
 It's unrefined (meaning, it's cold-pressed and minimally processed), and helps with enlarged pores, fine lines, and dryness.